 ASIAN CULTURE WORKSHOP

-After School Matters (ASM) is an after school program designed to support high school youth through cultural education and leadership development.
-Youth participating in ASM learn how to play pungmul, traditional Korean percussion, and learn about culture and history.
+Asian Culture Workshop (ACW) is an After School Matter's program designed to support high school youth through cultural education and leadership development.
+Youth participating in ACW learn how to play pungmul, traditional Korean percussion, and learn about culture and history.
 Participating youth also engage in homework assistance, mentoring, support for college applications & financial aid applications, field trips, and service hour opportunities.
 This program is offered three times a year.
 Spring and Fall are ten week sessions each, and the Summer session is held for six weeks.
 To enroll, please click here and search for our program using the keyword: drumming.

 womxn that fight

 Womxn That Fight is a safe space for young womxn of all backgrounds to gather and work to advance the "physical, mental, spiritual, political, social, and economic well-being of women, girls, and individuals, based on the full achievement and protection of human rights."

 communiTEA is a monthly discussion series dedicated to furthering anti-oppression work.
 Monthly communiTEA spaces provide opportunities for us to gather for political education and community. communiTEA spaces are held in the evenings and participants are encouraged to bring snacks to share.